erivera3/osticket-prereqs/README.md

   <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo" width="300">
 </p>

-<h1 align="center">osTicket Deployment in Azure (Web Application Simulation)</h1>
+<h1 align="center">osTicket Deployment in Azure (Multi-Service Application Troubleshooting)</h1>

-This project demonstrates the deployment and configuration of a web-based ticketing system using osTicket on a Windows 10 virtual machine in Microsoft Azure, focusing on web server setup, dependency management, and backend integration.
+This project focuses on deploying a working web application in Azure while resolving failures across multiple system layers (IIS, PHP, MySQL).

+The objective was not just deployment, but restoring functionality when dependencies failed.

 ---

-## 🎯 Goals & Objectives

-The goal of this project was to deploy a functional web application and understand how services like IIS, PHP, and MySQL work together to support it.

-By the end of this lab, I aimed to:

-- Deploy a Windows 10 virtual machine in Azure
-- Configure IIS with CGI support
-- Install and integrate PHP with IIS
-- Install and configure MySQL
-- Deploy osTicket into a web server environment
-- Resolve dependency and configuration issues
-- Validate a fully working ticketing system

----

-## 📌 Overview
+## 📌 Context

-In this project, I built a Windows-based environment in Azure to host osTicket.
-The focus was on understanding how web applications rely on multiple system layers and how misconfigurations at any layer can break the entire system.
+A Windows-based environment was deployed in Azure to host osTicket.
+The system required coordination between:

+- IIS (web server)
+- PHP (application processing)
+- MySQL (database backend)

+Failure in any layer prevented the application from working.

 ---